07 Sep Legal transcription, dictation and proofreading services

 Lawyers and solicitors often charge their clients by the hour, so the more work for the client they can accomplish during that time, the better for their reputation, as opposed to billing for hours and hours of admin tasks that the client reaps no direct benefit from but pays for nonetheless.
 The same logic applies to pre-recorded audio that requires a transcript.
 The work is already done – the evidence is there – and ‘doing the work again’, i.e. typing up the phone call, conversation or meeting, could be outsourced to a quality transcription and proofreading company like VoiceNotes.

 Some examples of specific documents lawyers and solicitors use legal transcription services for are (but are not limited to): letters of engagement and other client correspondence, typing up of new or proofreading of existing contract templates, compiling conveyancing paperwork/correspondence, onboarding and off-boarding documentation, quality transcripts of vital conversations that have been recorded, plus any sensitive communications that you may prefer to outsource for safe, secure transcription to avoid doing in-house.

-Thus, the requirement for quality data and records within a business is, if possible, even more important now as we navigate this storm and, indeed, will be in the months and years ahead when we reflect on, and learn from, our actions during this time, which will prove invaluable as we inevitably focus more time and resource on preparing for extreme events such as COVID-19.
+Thus, the requirement for quality data and records within a business is, if possible, even more important now as we navigate this storm.
+And, indeed, will be in the months and years ahead when we reflect on, and learn from, our actions during this time.
+No doubt these learnings will prove invaluable as we inevitably focus more time and resource on preparing for other extreme events such as COVID-19.
 A legal transcription company will enable all discussions to have an accurate transcript and allow pertinent employee-related information to be documented indefinitely and concisely.